 At PeterBio we want to make nature’s solutions to genetic diseases available through our RITDM™ technology.
-In nature, specific genes can exist in multiple variants, some of which can be causing diseases, but others can also be protective or leading to milder symptoms.
-At this moment we are focussing on chronic diseases that have a strong genetic component, such as Alzheimer’s Disease, Sickle Cell Disease, Cystic Fibrosis and Muscular Dystrophy.
-Also, we are applying our RITDM™ technology to modify specific genes that are underpinning next generation immune therapies for oncology.
+In nature, specific genes can exist in multiple variants, some of which can cause diseases, but others can also be protective or leading to milder symptoms.
+At this moment we are focusing the first applications of our technology on severe monogenic diseases.
+It is our vision that the technology at a later stage can also be applied to chronic diseases that have a strong genetic component, such as Alzheimer’s Disease.

 Various monogenic metabolic disorders involve mutations in genes that code for enzymes that are expressed at high levels in liver hepatocytes.
 Editing the genes involved can restore enzyme functionality in the liver, which can result in curing or alleviating the severity of the disease.
 We are currently working on a number of targets in this category.